MultiVu raises $7M seed round for its next-gen 3D sensor – TechCrunch

 The promise of MultiVu’s sensor is that it can offer 3D imaging with a single-lens camera instead of the usual two-sensor setup.
 This single sensor can extract depth and color data in a single shot.

-This makes for a more compact setup and, by extension, a more affordable solution since it requires fewer components.
+This makes for a more compact setup and, by extension, a more affordable solution as it requires fewer components.
 All of this is powered by the company’s patented light field technology.

 Currently, the team is focusing on using the sensor for face authentication in phones and other small devices.
-That’s obviously a growing market, but there are also plenty of other application for small 3D sensors, ranging from other security use cases to sensors for self-driving cars.
+That’s obviously a growing market, but there are also plenty of other applications for small 3D sensors, ranging from other security use cases to sensors for self-driving cars.

-“The technology, which passed the proof-of-concept stage will bring 3D Face Authentication and affordable 3D imaging to the mobile, automotive, industrial and medical markets,” MultiVu CEO Doron Nevo said.
+“The technology, which passed the proof-of-concept stage, will bring 3D Face Authentication and affordable 3D imaging to the mobile, automotive, industrial and medical markets,” MultiVu CEO Doron Nevo said.
 “We are excited to be given the opportunity to commercialize this technology.”

-Right now, though, the team is mostly focusing on bringing its sensor to market, though.
+Right now, though, the team is mostly focusing on bringing its sensor to market.
 The company will use the new funding for that, as well as new marketing and business development activities.

 “We are pleased to invest in the future of 3D sensor technologies and believe that MultiVu will penetrate markets, which until now could not take advantage of costly 3D imaging solutions,” said OurCrowd Senior Investment Partner Eli Nir.
 “We are proud to be investing in a third company founded by Prof. David Mendlovic (who just recently sold CorePhotonics to Samsung), managed by CEO Doron Nevo – a serial entrepreneur with proven successes and a superb team they have gathered around them.”